Tuesday, July 14, 2009

 You only sleep to enter the luminous cave.

-I do not think it would be an exaggeration to say that this poem places itself in a realm on infantile sexuality.
+I do not think it would be an exaggeration to say that this poem places itself in an introspective realm of infantile sexuality.
 Yet that it is written from an adult perspective gives it a kind of double edge.
 If there is terror here, it is terror of the protagonist's own sexual power.
-The pleasure for the reader is in trying to understand the different levels of self-evaluation that are going on, and how they tie in to the narrator's sense of herself.
-As in A Pit, there is a level of sexual solipsism going on that becomes a maze, in and of itself.
+The interest and pleasure for the reader is in trying to understand the different levels of self-evaluation that are going on, and how they affix to the narrator's sense of herself— how her persona is constructed.
+As in A Pit, there is a level of sexual solipsism inhering in the protagonist which becomes a maze, in and of itself.
 There is also a level on which the poem exteriorizes its own discomfort through the use of "gross" imagery: box(es) of fish, blades, surgeons.
 What is the nature of the operation?
 What necessitates it?
-The poem is given added depth because it is presented in the second person: not "I" but "you."
-It takes on the quality of a narrator talking to herself about herself, and makes the poem an exercise in self-consciousness, more so than the first one.
-I find this compelling because it picks up the tone of Confessional poetry but puts it through a new kind of light filter.
-What Graham sees as "Double" could be a split between her body and her mind, or between her sexuality and her intellect, or even between herself and an Other.
-Whatever it is, it has left her in pieces, and the poem seems to be an attempt to put herself back together again.
-Both of these poems present a consistent persona: a polymorphously perverse girl-woman lost in the never-land of her own body.
-It would be difficult to get more edgy than that.

 free hit counting